PayU launches full-stack solutions; helps SMBs access credit starting from Rs. 25,000 | Business

 PayU launches full-stack solutions; helps SMBs access credit starting from Rs.
 25,000

-PayU, India's leading online payments solutions provider, has introduced a full-stack, versatile product suite to provide simplified access to credit for PayU's 3.5 lakh merchants.
+- Priority Settlement solution allows merchants to receive funds as frequently as 15 mins - Credit amounts start from Rs 25,000 to several crores repayment cycles range from 1 week to 1 year NEW DELHI, Jan.
+19, 2022 PRNewswire -- PayU, Indias leading online payments solutions provider, has introduced a full-stack, versatile product suite to provide simplified access to credit for PayUs 3.5 lakh merchants.

 - Country: